robherring/dt-schema/README.md

 ### jsonschema
-This code depends on the current 'master' branch of the [Python jsonschema](https://github.com/Julian/jsonschema/tree/master) library for Draft 6 support.
+This code depends on at least version 3.0.0 of the [Python jsonschema](https://github.com/Julian/jsonschema/tree/master) library for Draft 6 support.